bolt12/LogAdventures/README.lagda.md

   ⌊log₂′′ n ⌋ = LogMod.w (log₂ n) + ℤ.∣ truncate (LogMod.r (log₂ n)) ℤ./ (+ 2) ∣
   --  ⌊log₂′′ n ⌋ ≡ ⌊log₂ n ⌋ very hard to prove
 ```

+The reason for this is because in the latter, when the remainders are
+multiplied we get a value that is greater than the logarithm's base
+( $2$ in this case).
+Remember that QRT requires an uniqueness proof and
+we haven't reason about this for the logarithm theorem, so even though
+semantic equality holds for these terms due to the the `property`
+field, we can not confidently assert that `log₂` is correct without
+this uniqueness guarantee.

+However
+this means that if we try to write the floored version of the
+logarithm function as the composition of two other functions we can
+not establish a one-to-one correspondance with the original function
+without any tricks.

 ## Future Work